Why? Very current,

 DATABASES, as the word is used in most libraries, refers to sites that usually:

-When your professor says to use materials other than just websites for your research --in an effort to expand where you might tend to look on your own--he/she she probably doesn't mean to exclude library databases.
-Ask him/her to clarify, and/or ask us if you're not sure!
+When your professor says to use materials other than just websites for your research --in an effort to expand where you might tend to look on your own--they probably doesn't mean to exclude library databases.
+Ask them to clarify, and/or ask us if you're not sure!

 |Have a question or comment about these guides?
 Contact: email@example.com|